 I always knew I wanted to go to college for music, and I always knew I wanted to teach.
 In college at Mansfield University, I experienced concert choir, a vocal jazz group, and opera workshops.

 After college, I felt like my voice wasn't relaxed when I sang and for years sought out a voice teacher who could take my voice to the next level.
 I was blessed to mentor with Seth Riggs, whose vocal technique is all about vocal health- relaxing the larynx, forward vowel placement, and singing as simple as speaking.
-This technique put in the direction of a more holistic approach to singing.
+This technique put me in the direction of a more holistic approach to singing.

 At the age of 8, I started learning the violin.
 My mom taught herself how to play by ear, and I remember as a young child listening to her play and thinking, "I want to learn that when I get older."
 I was fortunate enough to start private lessons in 4th grade and just like singing; I played in school orchestras, I played in a string quartet starting in 6th grade until I graduated and I played in various orchestras outside school.